-The Physician Assistant program at Wichita State relies greatly on providers who serve as clinical rotation preceptors and mentors for our students.
+The Physician Associate program at Wichita State relies greatly on providers who serve as clinical rotation preceptors and mentors for our students.
 Students work closely with preceptors, progressively developing the skills and clinical judgment necessary to become practicing PAs.
 Preceptors play a vital role in the education of our students and mentoring future colleagues.

 Surgery (general, cardiothoracic, urologic, neurosurgery)